Emergence (2022)

 The 2022 Emergence was a professional wrestling event produced by Impact Wrestling.
 It took place on August 12, 2022, at Cicero Stadium in Cicero, Illinois, and aired on Impact Plus and YouTube.
 It was the third event under the Emergence chronology.
 The event also featured wrestlers from partner promotions Lucha Libre AAA Worldwide (AAA) and New Japan Pro-Wrestling (NJPW).

-10 matches took place at the event, including two on the pre-show and one as a digital exclusive.
+Ten matches took place at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Alex Shelley to retain the Impact World Championship.
 In other prominent matches, Jordynne Grace defeated Mia Yim to retain the Impact Knockouts World Championship, Honor No More defeated Bullet Club in a no disqualification 10-man tag team match, Bandido defeated Rey Horus in the AAA Attraction match, and Mike Bailey defeated Jack Evans to retain the Impact X Division Championship in the opening bout.